 Gov. Malloy Announces Opportunities to Remediate and Revitalize Brownfields in Connecticut

-State Accepting Applications for Latest Round of Grants Under the Connecticut Brownfield Remediation Program through November 16
+State Accepting Applications for Latest Round of Grants under the Connecticut Brownfield Remediation Program through October 31

-"Brownfield remediation and redevelopment is a priority of our administration because of its environmental, economic, community, and fiscal benefits," Governor Malloy said.
-"Connecticut is now a leader in unlocking the potential of brownfields and repurposing these properties so that they no longer drain local resources but rather add value and boost local economies."
+“We have made brownfield remediation and redevelopment an important part of our economic development agenda because of its environmental, economic, community, and fiscal benefits,” Governor Malloy said.
+“Connecticut is a leader in unlocking the potential of brownfields and repurposing these properties so that they no longer drain local resources but add value and boost local economies.”